loganmeetsworld/buzz/networking-101.md

 ### Berkeley Sockets API
 First implementation of the TCP.
 You can use sockets without having to know the details of this underlying protocol.

+### netcat
+Unix utility for creating TCP (and UDP) connections and listens.
+Useful to work with sockets.

 ### UDP
 User Datagram Protocol, connectionless transmission model w/ a minimum protocol mechanism